Property maintenance documentation

 Create unit.

-Property, unit, tenant, secure submission link.
-Set up once — when a tenant report lands, the landlord gets an email alert and the record is ready.
+Property, unit, tenant, secure entry link.
+Set up once — when a tenant entry lands, the landlord gets an email alert and the record is ready.

 issueledger.app/units/new